jrladd/CIS241/_pages/policies.md

 However, you **must ask for the extension *at least* 24 hours before the assignment deadline**.
 When you email about an extension, please propose a new deadline for the assignment (a good rule of thumb is 2 or 3 days after the original deadline).
 Any work received late without an agreed-upon extension will be penalized one point per day.

 But keep in mind: **I cannot accept any assignment more than one week late.** Assignments more than one week late will receive a 0.

-#### Longer Absences

-The guidelines above apply to typical short absences (missing just one class in a row and catching up on work as normal).
-However, I recognize that COVID and other issues may lead to an *extended* absence, when you might be out of class for several classes in a row, or even a week or more.

-In these cases, **it's your responsibility to contact me as soon as you know you'll be out**.
-Let me know how long you expect the absence to be, and we can talk through what some of the expectations will be during this time and how you will complete the work.

-It's important that you attend class as much as you can, but it's also important that you stay home if you're sick and get the care you need.
-We can work on this balance together, and if you have any questions about this you can always ask me!

 #### Instructor Absence